 In 1828 the U.S. government recognized Caldwell’s work by building Chicago’s first frame house for him, it was near what is now Chicago Avenue and State Street.
-The next year he was appointed chief of the Pottawatomi.
-The Pottawatomi knew that the Americans were going to force them out of the area.
+The next year he was appointed chief of the Potawatomi.
+The Potawatomi knew that the Americans were going to force them out of the area.
 They wanted to get the best deal possible.
 Even though Chief Caldwell was Mohawk—and only on his mother’s side—they thought he could help them in treaty negotiations.
 So they accepted him as chief.

-By the 1833 Treaty of Chicago, the Pottawatomi gave up the last of their land.
+By the 1833 Treaty of Chicago, the Potawatomi gave up the last of their land.
 At 51, Chief Caldwell was an old man for the time.
 Now that the native peoples were leaving, there was no need for his unique services, and no reason for him to stay in Chicago.
 He sold his reserve and left with his adopted tribe.

-Billy brought the Pottawatomi to Iowa, settled along the Missouri River, and he lived in what became Council Bluffs, Iowa where he spent his final years.
+Billy brought the Potawatomi to Iowa, settled along the Missouri River, and he lived in what became Council Bluffs, Iowa where he spent his final years.
 He died there on September 27, 1841 and is burried in the Saint Joseph Cemetery, Council Bluffs, Pottawattamie County, Iowa.

 Compiled by Neil Gale, Ph.D.